Financial Statements

 We are in no way implying other Christian ministries should operate as we do.
 The Body of Christ has many different groups called by God to perform a myriad of important roles.
 Asia Harvest operates this way simply because we believe the Lord Jesus Christ called us to function this way.

-Here is a summary of our income received and support sent to each project in 2022:
+Here is a summary of our income received and support sent to each project last year:

 Project Donations Received Sent to the Field Result